 A Consumer’s Dictionary of Food Additives

-Imagine wanting to make cookies and not having the proper food additives to put in them so you send your child or husband to the store to pick up a few food additives for you.
+Imagine wanting to make cookies and not having the proper food additives to put in them so you send your child or husband to the store to pick up a few of them for you.
 “Oh, honey, could you pick me up some reduced iron, thiamin mononitrate, high fructose corn syrup, malt syrup, caramel color, propylene glycol mono and diesters of fats and fatty acids, soy lecithin, BHT, citric acid, modified corn starch (but we’re already using corn starch—what’s this?), maltodextrin, gum acacia and oh, add in some artificial flavor.”
 Who makes cookies like these?
 Well, you’re trying to make Grandma’s Homestyle Chocolate Brownie cookies of course!

-Weird things in foods: Food Additives
+Weird things in food: A Consumer’s Dictionary of Food Additives

-Ammonia and Urea are food additives added to tobacco to increase the free-base (addictive) component in cigarettes.
+Ammonia and Urea are added to tobacco to increase the free-base (addictive) component in cigarettes.
 The brands highest in free-base nicotine are Winston, Camel, American Spirit, Marlboro and Gauloises Blondes.
 Reference: http://www.rense.com/general39/tobacc.htm and the list of the 599 additives added to cigarettes: http://en.wikipedia.org/wiki/List_of_additives_in_cigarettes

-Antifreeze- a food additive used as a stabilizer in ice cream.
+Antifreeze– stabilizer in ice cream.

-Arsenic is a food additive that’s used as a growth promotant.
+Arsenic is used as a growth promotant.
 It can cause birth defects in people but the FDA approves 0.5ppm in muscle tissue and 2ppm in the liver.
 People who eat too much kelp tend to have higher levels of arsenic in them so limit your Nori Wrapper consumption to 4/week to be safe.
 If you are using sea vegetables to control your thyroid problems also cut back on goitrogenic foods so that you won’t need as many sea veggies.

 Asparagus: Do you have petrochemical allergies?
 If you do, you may want to minimize Asparagus consumption.
 Asparagus breaks down and produces gas in the large intestine releasing Methanethiol (methyl mercapten—oh man, does that stink!) which is a fungicide and pesticide produced by the roots of the plant.
 This particular chemical is also present in coal-tar, “sour” gas in Texas and in petroleum.

 Bleach (Nattypochlorite) is used to wash cottage cheese curds with.
-Now, where do the leftovers from this process go?
+Now where do the leftovers from this process go?
 To make whey?
 No wonder so many people are allergic to whey.
-Actually, the industry first used whey as pig food to try to get rid of it.
-Now, whey is added to lots of things and you can purchase it as a protein powder for your smoothies!
+Actually the industry first used whey as pig food to try to get rid of it.
+Now whey is added to lots of things and you can purchase it as a protein powder for your smoothies!